Ob-La-Di, Ob-La-Da: Recording

 McCartney's perfectionism annoyed his bandmates, and when their producer, George Martin, offered him suggestions for his vocal part, McCartney rebuked him, saying, "Well you come down and sing it."
 According to Emerick, the usually placid Martin shouted in reply: "Then bloody sing it again!
 I give up.
 I just don't know any better how to help you."
 The following day, Emerick quit working for the group; he later cited this exchange between McCartney and Martin as one of the reasons, as well as the unpleasant atmosphere that had typified the White Album sessions up to that point.

-In the final verse, McCartney made an error by singing, "Desmond stays at home and does his pretty face" (rather than Molly), and had Molly letting "the children lend a hand".
+In the final verse, McCartney made an error by singing, "Desmond stays at home and does his pretty face" (rather than Molly), and likewise had Molly "let[ting] the children lend a hand".
 This mistake was retained because the other Beatles liked it.
 Harrison and Lennon yell "arm" and "leg" between the lines "Desmond lets the children lend a hand" and "Molly stays at home".

 The lyrics of Harrison's White Album track "Savoy Truffle" include the lines "We all know Ob-la-di-bla-da / But can you show me where you are?"
 Like Lennon, Harrison had been vocal in his dislike of "Ob-La-Di, Ob-La-Da".
 According to music journalist Robert Fontenot, the reference in "Savoy Truffle" was Harrison's way of conveying his opinion of McCartney's song.